BenGravell/terra/help/human_freedom_help.md

 ## Who created these indexes?

 The report is copublished by the Cato Institute and the Fraser Institute.
+These organizations have significant, self-declared libertarian-conservative leanings, origins, and purposes, and are hence somewhat biased.

 See https://www.cato.org/human-freedom-index/2022 for the full report.